Abdelrhman-Khaled1/Library-Management-System/README.md

 }
 ```

-### You can download the all postman endpoints from here
+### You can download all the postman endpoints from here

 https://drive.google.com/file/d/1MTzfl7XGVHUxehUTTH15Do4FuDH3xVw4/view?usp=sharing

+### Caching
+To enhance performance, I have implemented caching using Spring's caching mechanisms.
+Frequently accessed data, such as book and patron information, is cached to improve response times.

+___

+### Logging and Aspects
+I have implemented logging using Aspect-Oriented Programming (AOP).
+Key operations, such as book additions, updates, and patron transactions, are logged for performance and auditing purposes.

+___

+### Testing
+The project includes comprehensive test cases for validating the API functionality.
+Unit tests are written using JUnit and Mockito.
+These tests ensure the correctness of all API endpoints, as well as the caching and security configurations.
+___